ciotto/basic_circuits/README.md

 Normally, on the electrolytic capacitors, there are the capacitance and the max voltage wrote in the clear form.

-#### TODO

- - parallel and series
- - bypass and decoupling
- - charge
- - discarge
- - oscilloscope
- - RC and filters

 ### Links
  - [Eagle project](capacitors/)